-But there is no stopping now.
-The 17th Congress will commence on July 25; every health care professional is encouraged to help fight for it one more time.
-As the backbone of the health care system of the Philippines, how can we continue caring for our fellow Filipinos when you are not even taken care of?
+As the backbone of the health care system of the Philippines, how can we continue caring for our fellow Filipinos when we are not even taken care of?

 Heart for Healthcare